ataberk-xyz/ataberk-xyz.github.io/_posts/2019-09-02-hackthebox-onetwoseven-writeup-eng.md

 -rw-r--r-- 1 root root  634 Haz  8 22:31 Packages.gz
 ```

-We need to save hashes and filesize values of Packages and Packages.gz files into the Release file as shown as below:
+We need to save these hashes and size values of Packages and Packages.gz files into the Release file as shown as below:

 ```
 Origin: Devuan